williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 - 🔍 **Research merchants** faster than ever before
 - 📞 **Prepare for calls** with complete context
+- 🎯 **Prioritize work** with smart opportunity scoring and dashboards
 - 🛠️ **Analyze technical requirements** across all commerce functions
 - 🚀 **Craft solutions** with confidence